 In a sense, these kinds of bonds can protect employees too, since if a catastrophic financial loss were to be sustained, it’s possible that most or all employees would be out of a job.
 With that possibility minimized by the purchase of one or more bonds, there is less chance of a crushing blow being dealt to the company via theft or fraud, and somewhat greater job security for employees.
-If you need help to better understand these, or any other type of bond, give us a call at (800) 863-3210.
+If you need help to better understand these, or any other type, give us a call at (800) 863-3210.
 You won’t be disappointed.

 Business service bonds are those which protect you against any kind of damage or loss incurred when your employees enter the home of a private citizen to provide a business service.
 The amount of the claim would be paid to the business owner, who would then reimburse the client for damages.